ringtail-software/CodingExercise/InvestmentPerformanceWebAPI.md

 ## General instructions:
 Please fork this project and submit a pull request when completed.
 You should submit a working piece of software that is tested and can be run.
 We will review your pull request and execute your code, please provide instructions on how to do so.

 Please keep in mind that this exercise is intended to be achievable in a couple of hours.
-Assume that this api will be part of a larger system.
+We expect a production ready submission that demonstrates not only the code you write but quality controls such as exception handling, logging, unit tests, etc.  Assume that this api will be part of a larger system.
 If there are larger considerations, that would have affected decisions of what is in/out of scope, please make note of your assumptions.
 The majority of the tech stack in use at Nuix Discover is SQLServer, C#.NET, ExtJs, Vue.js.
 We prefer the use of that stack, but we want you to showcase your abilities.
 If you don't know those specific technologies, you can substitute.